tlevine/dada.pink/notes/summer-2014-trip.rst

 I want to give away `CSV files </dada/print-formaldehide>`_.
 Remind me if I forget.

-I'm bringing an empty frontpack in case I ever acquire more things than fit in my backpack.
+I'm bringing an empty `frontpack </dada/stuff/>`_ in case I ever want to carry more things than fit in my backpack.
 I have a feeling that I won't wind up using it at all, so I'll probably want to give it away to someone.

 There are a few items that I wouldn't mind going shopping for.